 - Arriving at school on time each day so your child has a calm start to their learning.
-Collecting your child on time at the end of the day to avoid anxiety. - Ensuring your child has everything they need each day, such as their learning pack. - Talking to your child about their school day. - Asking your child 'what have you learned today?' - Looking at and talking about pictures, paintings or writing they bring home. - Reading books with and to them. - Attending assemblies and other school events. - Developing your child's social skills by seeing school friends outside of school. - Please ensure all your child's clothes are easy for them to put on and take off independently and quickly, particularly zips on coats some of which are often stiff and tricky to do up.
-If your child has shoes with laces please can you make sure they can tie their own laces.
+Collecting your child on time at the end of the day to avoid anxiety. - Ensuring your child has everything they need each day, such as their learning pack. - Talking to your child about their school day. - Looking at and talking about pictures, paintings or writing they bring home. - Reading books with and to them. - Attending assemblies and other school events. - Developing your child's social skills by seeing school friends outside of school. - Please ensure all your child's clothes are easy for them to put on and take off independently and quickly.
+We would strongly advise velcro or slip on shoes, rather than those with laces.